mugli/learning-graphql/workshopper/exercises/querying_with_field_aliases_and_fragments/problem.md

 ##Inline Fragment

-There is another thing called `inline fragments`, which as you might have guessed, can be defined inline to queries.
+There is another similar thing called `inline fragments`, which as you might have guessed, can be defined inline to queries.
 This is done to conditionally execute fields based on their runtime type.

+In the following example, based on the type of the show, we will get:

-In our following example we'll get sequels in case of "The Matrix", which is of Movie type and episodes for "Mr. Robot", which is of Tvshow type.
+- sequels for the "The Matrix" show, which is of the `Movie` type
+- episodes for the "Mr. Robot" show, which is of the `Tvshow` type.

 ```
 query inlineFragmentTyping {